Shortening the Selection Time for Wetting and Leveling Materials

 2025-12-16

-In the process of selecting materials for wetting and leveling, it's often difficult to obtain comprehensive physical and chemical data for every material.
-However, when challenges arise, we are committed to offering practical and constructive solutions.
-Wetting and leveling of liquids on different substrates can be complex due to the many specific factors involved.
-While surface tension is commonly considered the main factor, real-world testing reveals that low-surface-tension additives may not always resolve the most challenging wetting issues.
-This makes material selection more time-consuming, and significant time costs can accumulate in the process.
+In the process of selecting wetting and leveling materials, it is often challenging to obtain comprehensive physical and chemical data for each material.
+However, when facing such difficulties, we are committed to providing practical and constructive solutions.
+Wetting and leveling of liquids on different substrates are often complex, as they are affected by multiple specific factors (e.g., substrate porosity, coating viscosity).
+Although surface tension is commonly regarded as a key influencing factor, real-world tests show that low-surface-tension additives do not always solve the most difficult wetting problemsthis indicates that surface tension is not the only decisive factor, making the material selection process more time-consuming and leading to significant accumulated time costs.

 These Three Key Factors Address Over 95% of Common Wetting and Leveling Issues: